zhongjiedong/Tsukiro/README.md

 THIS LIST REQUIRES THE LATEST FREE VERSION OF SKYRIM AE TO *INSTALL*, YOU MUST BE FULLY UPDATED FOR THIS LIST TO INSTALL.
 DO NOT USE THE DOWNGRADE PATCHER.

-# Next steps for installation
+# Next steps for installation - CLICK THE BOOBIES BELOW

 [![Foo](https://i.imgur.com/042G5it.png)](https://github.com/zhongjiedong/Tsukiro/wiki/1---Full-guide)